spacelift-io/user-documentation/docs/integrations/source-control/gitlab.md

     Note that you only need to set it up one hook for each repo used by Spacelift, regardless of how many stacks it is used by.
 Setting up multiple hooks for a single repo may lead to unintended behavior.

 Regardless of whether you've created it manually or programmatically, once your project webhook is set up, your GitLab-powered stack or module is ready to use.

+### Namespaces

+When utilizing the Terraform provider to provision Spacelift Stacks for GitLab, you are required to specify a `namespace`.

+The `namespace` value should be set to the the grouping mechanism the your project (repository) is within.
+For example, if you are simply referencing a project (repository) within your GitLab account, that is not within any group, then the namespace value should be set to your GitLab username.

+If your project lives within a group, then the namespace should be set to the group slug that the project is within.
+For example, if you have `project-a` within `group-1` the namespace would be `group-1`.
+When using subgroups, you will also need to include these within your namespace references.

+GitLab provides a [Namespaces API](https://docs.gitlab.com/ee/api/namespaces.html)which you can use to find information about your project's namespace.
+The `full_url` attribute value is what you'll want to reference as this namespace for a given project.

 ## Spacelift in GitLab